-SUMMARY and RELATED RATING of OBSERVATIONS/FINDINGS and RECOMMENDATIONS
+SUMMARY AND RELATED RATING OF OBSERVATIONS/FINDINGS AND RECOMMENDATIONS

-As DOB's internal auditors, we used our professional judgment in rating the audit findings identified in this report.
+As OCCC's internal auditors, we used our professional judgment in rating the audit findings identified in this report.
 The rating system used was developed by the Texas State Auditor's Office and is based on the degree of risk or effect of the findings in relation to the audit objective(s).
-The table below presents a summary of the findings in this report and the related rating.
+The table below presents a summary of the observations/findings in this report and the related rating.